simonc312/Dancebook/README.md

 3) On github repo, create a new pull request to Dev branch and assign someone to review it.

-4) After passing code review the feature branch will be merged with dev branch and the deleted.
+4) After passing code review the feature branch will be merged with dev branch and then deleted.
 Otherwise make appropriate changes and commit to branch again - assign another person to review.

 5) If there are enough features to warrant commiting to master we can update the verision number to 1.1.